learn-co-curriculum/key-for-min-value/README.md

 ```
 Let's break this down:

 * We iterate through the hash using `.each`.
-We chose `.each` instead of collect becuase we don't want to collect the key/value pair that contains the winner, just the *name* of the winner.
+We chose `.each` instead of collect because we don't want to collect the key/value pair that contains the winner, just the *name* of the winner.
 With `.each`, we have the control we need to simple grab the winner's name and set it equal to a variable that we can return later on.
 * Inside our iteration, we use an `if` statement combined with the `&&` boolean operator to check if we have the right suite and if the person in that suite has a name that begins with "A".
 * If that condition returns true, we've found our winner!
 We set their name equal to the `winner` variable and end our iteration.
 * Then, we call on our `winner` variable to return the name of the lucky winner.